EBT SNAP food stamps welfare

 Who is Eligible for Aid

-Ukrainian humanitarian parolees with no or low income who arrived between February 24, 2022, and September 30, 2023 (including people who were paroled at the Mexican or Canadian border and people who arrived under the Uniting for Ukraine program) are entitled to federal benefits to the same extent as refugees.
-These benefits include free government-funded health insurance Medicaid or Refugee Medical Assistance (RMA), food money under the Supplemental Nutrition Assistance Program (SNAP), cash assistance under the Temporary Assistance for Needy Families (TANF), Refugee Cash Assistance (RCA) and Supplemental Security Income (SSI) programs, and resettlement services through resettlement agencies.
+Ukrainian humanitarian parolees with no or low income who arrived between February 24, 2022, and September 30, 2024 (including people who were paroled at the Mexican or Canadian border and people who arrived under the Uniting for Ukraine program) are entitled to federal benefits to the same extent as refugees.
+These benefits include free government-funded health insurance Medicaid, cash assistance under the Temporary Assistance for Needy Families (TANF), and Supplemental Security Income (SSI) programs, and resettlement services through resettlement agencies.
 These programs are more fully described below.

-Ukrainians who are in TPS status without the underlying humanitarian parole are generally not eligible for welfare aid, with the exception of a few states.
+Ukrainians in TPS status without the underlying humanitarian parole are ineligible for welfare aid.
 Certain categories of people (mostly pregnant women and children) may be eligible for Medicaid.

 Description of Welfare Programs